 How are they manufactured?

 The tracksuit was born out of the 60s 'space age' phase, where synthetic nylon fabrics were combined to create something worn primarily for sports.
 Because this garment is designed to be worn for exercise, the fabrics used are chosen for their various properties and characteristics.
-Every tracksuit fabric is manufactured in its own way, and will have a different surface texture, handle and weight.
+Every tracksuit fabric is manufactured in its own way and will have different surface texture, handle and weight.
 The fibres will be woven differently to create varying textures, constructs, and levels of transparency.
 Synthetic fabrics are created using chemical processes, whereas natural fabrics are made using all-natural yarns.

 Typically, the fabrics used to make tracksuits will be knitted, as they provide awesome stretch allowing you to freely move about during exercise.
 Jersey, Scuba and Velour, for example, are all knitted textiles that have a generous give, making them ideal tracksuit materials.
 Materials that have a brushed surface or a fleecy pile are excellent thermal insulators, in that the pile traps air which warms up.

-Purposes of tracksuit material
+Purposes of tracksuit material UK

-Tracksuit fabrics are of course predominantly used for making tracksuits, however they're also good lining fabrics for clothes, dresses, suits and curtains.
+Tracksuit fabrics are of course predominantly used for making tracksuits, however, they're also good lining fabrics for clothes, dresses, suits and curtains.

 Because there are so many different choices when it comes to tracksuit fabric, there are also many properties associated with them.
 Here are just a few of our favourites:

-Stretchy – fabrics such as Scuba have a built-in 4 way stretch, whereas velour, for example, has a stronger stretch in the weft, due to the different constructs.
-All of these materials however have a generous give and move with your body during exercise.
+Stretchy – fabrics such as Scuba have a built-in 4-way stretch, whereas velour, for example, has a stronger stretch in the weft, due to the different constructs.
+All of these materials, however, have a generous give and move with your body during exercise.

 Insulating – tracksuit fabrics that have a short pile or napped surface texture help to retain heat and keep the body warm.
 The solid construction and tight, plain weave